syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Series.md

 {% endtabs %}

 ## Set the DataPoint as Total
-The following code snippet shows how to set the Data Point as toal in chart.
+The following code snippet shows how to set the Data Point as total in chart.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}